Meghan Markle Transitioning, Takes Cues From Middleton, A Meghan Effect Begun?

 — Meghans Mirror (@MeghansMirror) March 4, 2017

 Additional rumors have ramped up regarding Markle’s longevity on Suits.
-There is talk that the beauty will soon be written out of the hit legal drama due to recent words by executive producer Aaron Korsh who noted the big decision that Markle’s character Rachel will be faced with- stay at the firm or take a job at her father’s firm.
+There is talk that the beauty will soon be written out of the hit legal drama due to recent words by executive producer Aaron Korsh who noted the big decision that Markle’s character Rachel will be faced with — stay at the firm or take a job at her father’s firm.

 All details from fashion selections to the direction that Suits is headed points to Meghan getting set to become Prince Harry’s princess.
 Only time will tell whether the rumors are true but it certainly seems as though the royal has finally found himself love with a woman who is no stranger to the spotlight.